Mary Kay Letourneau, teacher jailed for raping student, dies

 Her lawyer David Gehrke told multiple news outlets Letourneau died Tuesday of cancer.
 He did not immediately return an email from The Associated Press.

-Letourneau was a married mother of four having difficulties with her marriage in 1996 when Vili Fualaau was a precocious 12-year-old in Letourneau's class at Shorewood Elementary in Burien, a south Seattle suburb.
+Letourneau was a married mother of four in 1996 when she taught 12-year-old Vili Fualaau in her class at Shorewood Elementary in Burien, a south Seattle suburb.

-At about 1:20 a.m. on June 19, 1996, police discovered them in a minivan parked at the Des Moines Marina.
+Police discovered them at about 1:20 a.m. on June 19, 1996, parked in a minivan at the Des Moines Marina.

 Letourneau, then 34, initially told officers the boy was 18, raising suspicions that something sexual was going on.
-But back at the police station, Fualaau and Letourneau denied there had been any "touching."
-Instead, they said, Letourneau had been babysitting the boy and took him from her home after she and her husband had a fight.
+At the police station, Fualaau and Letourneau denied there had been any "touching."
+They claimed Letourneau had been babysitting the boy, and took him from her home after she and her husband had a fight.

-About two months after the marina incident, Letourneau became pregnant with the couple's first daughter.
-Their second child was conceived in 1998, after Letourneau had pleaded guilty to child rape and received a 7 1/2-year prison term.
+About two months later, the evidence was undeniable: Letourneau was pregnant.
+They had a daughter — and then, later, another one, conceived in 1998, after Letourneau had pleaded guilty to child rape but before she began serving a 7 1/2-year prison term.

-Letourneau and Fualaau married on May 20, 2005, in Woodinville, Washington, after she finished serving time in prison.
+Letourneau and Fualaau married on May 20, 2005, in Woodinville, Washington, after her release.

-Fualaau and Letourneau had previously characterized their relationship as one of love, and even wrote a book together — "Un Seul Crime, L'Amour," or "Only One Crime, Love."
-Their story was also the subject of a USA Network movie, "All American Girl."
+Fualaau and Letourneau characterized their relationship as one of love at that point, even writing a book together — "Un Seul Crime, L'Amour," or "Only One Crime, Love."
+Their story became the subject of a USA Network movie, "All American Girl."

-King County court records show Fualaau asked the court for a legal separation from Letourneau on May 9, 2017.
+But it didn't last a lifetime: King County court records show Fualaau asked for a legal separation from Letourneau on May 9, 2017.

+Fualaau's mother filed a multimillion-dollar lawsuit claiming the city and school district failed to protect her son from the teacher.
+But the defendants said the relationship was so bizarre that no one could have predicted it.
+The district's lawyer said it began off school grounds, after the academic year had ended.
+Police argued they simply had no evidence of sexual abuse until it was too late.
+A jury found against the family.

 “She accepted that it was a crime and that she had to serve her time, but when she got out she didn’t dwell,” Bremner said.
 “She moved forward in a very positive way and raised those girls.
 She was somebody I rooted for.
 I really wanted her to do well, and she did.”